Analyze successful stores in existing markets

 Determine suitable submarkets

 Previously, you performed a suitability analysis using the Business Analyst tools in ArcGIS Pro to select a suitable market area.
 Next, you'll explore the suitability of submarkets in Dane County.
 The submarkets are the size of block groups, which are subdivisions of census tracts and the smallest geographic unit for which demographic statistics are reported.
-After selecting a suitable submarket, you will employ the same suitability analysis methods to determine a specific candidate site.
+After selecting a suitable submarket, you'll employ the same suitability analysis methods to determine a specific candidate site.

-Generate block groups for submarkets
+Generate block groups

 To explore submarkets, you'll add block groups in Dane County using the Generate Geographies From Overlay tool.
 When running, if individual features are selected, such as a county, the tool will only return block group geographies that are within that county.